AckerlyXu/heima/articles/best-practices-data-partitioning.md

 *Figure 10.
 Suggested structure in Redis storage for recording customer orders and their details*

+> [!NOTE]
-> [AZURE.NOTE] In Redis, all keys are binary data values (like Redis strings) and can contain up to 512 MB of data.
+> In Redis, all keys are binary data values (like Redis strings) and can contain up to 512 MB of data.
 In theory, a key can contain almost any information.
 However, we recommend adopting a consistent naming convention for keys that is descriptive of the type of data and that identifies the entity, but is not excessively long.
 A common approach is to use keys of the form "entity_type:ID".
 For example, you can use "customer:99" to indicate the key for a customer with the ID 99.

 - You can implement vertical partitioning by storing related information in different aggregations in the same database.
 For example, in an e-commerce application, you can store commonly accessed information about products in one Redis hash and less frequently used detailed information in another.
   Both hashes can use the same product ID as part of the key.
 For example, you can use "product: *nn*" (where *nn* is the product ID) for the product information and "product_details: *nn*" for the detailed data.
 This strategy can help reduce the volume of data that most queries are likely to retrieve.
 - You can repartition a Redis data store, but keep in mind that it's a complex and time-consuming task.
 Redis clustering can repartition data automatically, but this capability is not available with Azure Redis Cache.
 Therefore, when you design your partitioning scheme, try to leave sufficient free space in each partition to allow for expected data growth over time.
 However, remember that Azure Redis Cache is intended to cache data temporarily, and that data held in the cache can have a limited lifetime specified as a time-to-live (TTL) value.
 For relatively volatile data, the TTL can be short, but for static data the TTL can be a lot longer.
 Avoid storing large amounts of long-lived data in the cache if the volume of this data is likely to fill the cache.
 You can specify an eviction policy that causes Azure Redis Cache to remove data if space is at a premium.

+    > [!NOTE]
-	> [AZURE.NOTE] When you use Azure Redis cache, you specify the maximum size of the cache (from 250 MB to 53 GB) by selecting the appropriate pricing tier.
+    > When you use Azure Redis cache, you specify the maximum size of the cache (from 250 MB to 53 GB) by selecting the appropriate pricing tier.
 However, after an Azure Redis Cache has been created, you cannot increase (or decrease) its size.

 - Redis batches and transactions cannot span multiple connections, so all data that is affected by a batch or transaction should be held in the same database (shard).

+    > [!NOTE]
-	> [AZURE.NOTE] A sequence of operations in a Redis transaction is not necessarily atomic.
+    > A sequence of operations in a Redis transaction is not necessarily atomic.
 The commands that compose a transaction are verified and queued before they run.
 If an error occurs during this phase, the entire queue is discarded.
 However, after the transaction has been successfully submitted, the queued commands run in sequence.
 If any command fails, only that command stops running.
 All previous and subsequent commands in the queue are performed.
 For more information, go to the [Transactions] page on the Redis website.

 - Redis supports a limited number of atomic operations.
 The only operations of this type that support multiple keys and values are MGET and MSET operations.
 MGET operations return a collection of values for a specified list of keys, and MSET operations store a collection of values for a specified list of keys.
 If you need to use these operations, the key-value pairs that are referenced by the MSET and MGET commands must be stored within the same database.